jshjohnson/Choices/README.md

 **Input types affected:** `select-one`, `select-multiple`

-**Usage:** Set choices of select input via an array of objects, a value name and a label name.
-This behaves the same as passing items via the `choices` option but can be called after initialising Choices.
-This can also be used to add groups of choices (see example 2); Optionally pass a true `replaceChoices` value to remove any existing choices.
+**Usage:** Set choices of select input via an array of objects (or function that returns array of object or promise of it), a value field name and a label field name.

+This behaves the similar as passing items via the `choices` option but can be called after initialising Choices.
+This can also be used to add groups of choices (see example 3); Optionally pass a true `replaceChoices` value to remove any existing choices.
 Optionally pass a `customProperties` object to add additional data to your choices (useful when searching/filtering etc).
 Passing an empty array as the first parameter, and a true `replaceChoices` is the same as calling `clearChoices` (see below).

 **Example 1:**